sgenoud/replicad/packages/replicad-docs/docs/tutorial-overview/using-the-workbench.md

 Let's draw using a basic replicad script.
 Do not worry about the details for now.

-Open the [the workbench](https://studio.replicad.xyz/workbench) in a new tab and copy this:
+Open [the workbench](https://studio.replicad.xyz/workbench) in a new tab and copy this:

 ```js withWorkbench